pace-neutrons/Horace/documentation/user_docs/docs/manual/Extracting_data_from_SQW_files_and_objects.rst

 ###########################################################
-Extracting data of interest from SQW files and objects
+Cutting data of interest from SQW files and objects
 ###########################################################

 .. |SQW| replace:: S(**Q**, :math:`\omega{}`)
 .. |Q| replace:: :math:`|\textbf{Q}|`

-Normally the whole data produced on the previous stages of the neutron experiment are too large to fit the memory of majority of the modern computers.
+Normally the whole data produced in neutron experiment are too large to fit the memory of majority of modern computers.
+Horace have stored them in large 4-D dataset, containing full information about experiment, 4-Dimensional image of reciprocal space ``hkl-dE`` covered during experiment and neutron events registered during experiment.
+User operates with number of smaller objects, extracted from this dataset using various forms of ``cut`` command.

+``cut`` is probably the most important Horace command, so its parameters demand special attention.

 cut
 ===